jebl01/bonjava/README.md

 ```

 ## Either
 An Either can be either left or right.
-Right is used to communicate success and left is used to communicate an error (or a warning, bad carma etc).
+Right is used to communicate success and left is used to communicate an error (or a warning, bad karma etc).

 **Operations**
 * `isLeft() : Boolean`